Hermit-commits-code/accessible-a11y-cli/README.md

 ---

+## 🚀 What's New in 1.1.4

+- Expanded robust test file with more accessibility issues for better coverage
+- Improved dry-run default for --fix (now requires --no-fix-dry-run to write changes)

 ## 🚀 What's New in 1.1.3

 - Fail-safe file handling: always creates a backup before fixing, and --fix-dry-run is now the default for --fix